Canon M3 vs Panasonic G7

 Both the M3 and the G7 have been discontinued, but can regularly be found used on eBay.
 The M3 was replaced by the Canon M6, while the G7 was followed by the Panasonic G85.

 Review summary: Canon M3 vs Panasonic G7

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon M3 and the Panasonic G7?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon M3 or the Panasonic G7 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.